university-of-york/uoy-app-course-search/README.md

 ### Visual tests

-We use [Percy](https://percy.io/ad91c322/uoy-app-course-search) for visual testing - this allows us to see UI changes as a result of each pull request.
+We use [Percy](https://percy.io/ad91c322/uoy-app-course-search) for visual testing.
+This adds snapshots of UI changes to each pull request.

 ### Performance tests